#Original

 Callsign: MIRROR

-Impression: Smoothness, cold intellect, inscrutable gaze.
+Impression: Smooth, cold intellect, inscrutable gaze.

 • Squadron Composition: During training, four cadets of the same year are usually grouped into one tactical element.